A Beginner's Color Palette: Limited vs Semi-Limited

 So I went looking and a couple of years later found the answer myself:

-Quinacridone red is transparent.
+Quinacridone red is transparent (which is the only red I was "allowed" to purchase).
 Transparent paints will always recede.
 I needed a full-bodied, opaque red to get those cherries to pop (ha! did not intend on that little inappropriate paint humor).

-This is also why I write my blog, for anyone who needs fast painting help without having to pay for it or spending months trying to find it.
+This is why I write my blog, for anyone who needs fast painting help without having to pay for it or spending months trying to find it (and so that I can easily reference the information as well).
 Got any questions for me?
 Thoughts about your own palette preferences?
-Let's chat in the comments!
+Send me a note or let's chat in the comments!